Geiny Pájaro

 Geiny Carmela Pájaro Guzmán is a Colombian inline speedskater who has won medals at the Inline Speed Skating World Championships, Pan American Games and World Games.

 Career

-Pájaro was one of the most outstanding athletes of the Colombian delegation at the 2019 Pan American Games held in Lima, Peru, winning a gold medal in the 500-meter category and a silver medal in the 300-meter time trial category.
+Pájaro was one of the athletes of the Colombian delegation at the 2019 Pan American Games held in Lima, Peru, winning a gold medal in the 500-meter category and a silver medal in the 300-meter time trial category.